Amazon Bidding Strategies for Better Results: The Full Guide

 The tool factors in the placement modifier and provides precise bid calculations that help you set competitive bids without overspending.
 It enables data-driven decisions that enhance ad placement for maximum visibility and profitability.

 Top of search are sponsored product placements on page 1, right on top of the search results.
-These are typically high CTR (click-through rate) placements, but conversions depend on your product’s relevance to the search term.
+Top of page placements are typically high CTR (click-through rate), but conversions depend on your product’s relevance to the search term.

 When should you use a Top of Search strategy?

-If your goal is to maximize product visibility, place your ad at the top of search results, even if that means paying a high CPC.
+If your goal is to maximize product visibility, use this type of Amazon bidding strategy—place your ad at the top of search results, even if that means paying the maximum CPC.
 It is typically used to highlight new product launches and high-demand products on top of pages.

 Note: Since these placements have high CTR, they consume large amounts of money in a short time.
 We strictly recommend that you keep checking the performance of this placement and taking swift action, as it can drastically change how your campaign is performing.